exercism/jq/exercises/concept/shopping/.docs/introduction.md

 ### Parentheses

 Parentheses are used to group sub-expressions together to enforce the order of operations, just like in other languages.
-However in `jq`, the need for them can be somewhat surprising.
+In `jq`, the need for them can appear to be somewhat surprising.

 For example, let's say we want to construct an array with 2 elements: the square root of 9; and _e_ raised to the power 1.
 The two individual expressions are `9 | sqrt` and `1 | exp`.